FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

 *Reviewing the results*

-   FLO-2D results include the maximum area of inundation as displayed by the maximum flow depth, temporal and spatial hydraulic results, channel or floodplain cross section hydrographs and peak discharges.
+   FLO-2D results include the maximum area of inundation as displayed by the maximum flow depth, temporal and spatial hydraulic results, channel or floodplain cross-section hydrographs and peak discharges.
    The Mapper++ program can used to review maximum flow depths, water surface elevations or velocities.
    The results can be plotted as either line contours or shaded contours in Mapper++.
    Look for any maximum velocities or flow depths that are unreasonable.